 Conference Call Invitation - Itaú Unibanco Holding S.A

 SÃO PAULO, Oct.
-24, 2019 /PRNewswire/ -- ltaú Unibanco Holding S.A.
-(B3: ITUB4) (B3: ITUB3) (NYSE: ITUB) informs that it will disclose its quarterly results on the lnvestor Relations website on November 4th (Monday) after the closing of the stock markets in Brazil and the United States.
+31, 2019 /PRNewswire/ -- ltaú Unibanco Holding S.A.
+(B3: ITUB4, ITUB3) (NYSE: ITUB) informs that it will disclose its quarterly results on the lnvestor Relations website on November 4th (Monday) after the closing of the stock markets in Brazil and the United States.

 We have the pleasure to invite you to participate in our teleconferences on November 5th (Tuesday) at the times informed below: